-Online invoicing software shortens the time between sending an invoice and receiving a payment.
-Also, you will get the notification when a client opens an invoice, so you will know that he or she received it.
+Online invoicing software shortens the time between sending an invoice and receiving payment.
+Also, you will get a notification when a client opens an invoice, so you will know that he or she received it.

 4. Set the payment due date

 It´s important to set the due date for your clients.
 With invoicing software, you don’t have to think about that, because it will automatically remind your clients when to pay you for your services.

 5. Include your contact details

 When you design your invoice with an easy invoice generator, be sure to include your name, address, phone and email.
 Because of that the person who received the invoice can reach you easier.

 This is especially important if your invoice goes to a person you’ve never contacted before (e.g the accountant for a business).

 6. Keep track of your invoices